 Can TV advertising change attitudes?

 Television advertising is all around us and the viewing evidence is that it is not including people with disabilities.
-Advertising executives often regard their industry as edgy and breaking new ground, but the reality is that it slots people into carefully defined audiences and is focussed on selling a simple message in 30 seconds.
+Advertising executives often regard their industry as edgy and breaking new ground, but the reality is that it slots people into carefully defined audiences and is focused on selling a simple message in 30 seconds.

 Our expectations would be that this is not a combination that is ideal for telling more complex stories or providing a broader portrayal of people with disability.
 Is that always about stereotypes that are easy to sell or have there been genuine attempts and breakthroughs to provide a more-rounded, inclusive portrayal?